 Secondly, thyrotropin or TSH (Thyroid Stimulating Hormone) was affected.
 It stimulates the metabolism of every cell in the entire body.
 The chemical reactions during this process literally keep us alive by fuelling cells (catabolism) or developing cells (anabolism).

 Lastly, temperature regulation was affected, which could become uncomfortable as you can probably imagine.
-All in all, quality sleep is paramount to quality of life.
+All in all, quality sleep is paramount to the quality of life.

 This is why we’ve seen an appearance of specialized dawn simulators that exploit the role of the sun in circadian rhythm regulation.
 These clocks work by emitting a bright light in excess of 200 lux, which tricks us into thinking it is morning.
 Within a few days to a week, your body will start to wake up before the alarm itself actually goes off.